 Maternal zinc deficiency may cause fetal malformations and low birth weight.

-Zinc deficiency in children causes impaired growth and impaired taste (hypogeusia).
-Other symptoms and signs in children include delayed sexual maturation and hypogonadism.
-In children or adults, symptoms include hypogonadism, alopecia, impaired immunity, anorexia, dermatitis, night blindness, anemia, lethargy, and impaired wound healing.
+Zinc deficiency in children causes impaired growth, impaired taste (hypogeusia), delayed sexual maturation, and hypogonadism.
+In children or adults, manifestations also include alopecia, impaired immunity, anorexia, dermatitis, night blindness, anemia, lethargy, and impaired wound healing.

 Zinc deficiency should be suspected in undernourished patients with typical symptoms or signs.
 However, because many of the symptoms and signs are nonspecific, clinical diagnosis of mild zinc deficiency is difficult.
 Laboratory diagnosis is also difficult.
 Low albumin levels, common in zinc deficiency, make serum zinc levels difficult to interpret; diagnosis usually requires the combination of low levels of zinc in serum and increased urinary zinc excretion.
 If available, isotope studies can measure zinc status more accurately.

-Treatment consists of elemental zinc 15 to 120 mg po once/day until symptoms and signs resolve.
+Treatment of zinc deficiency consists of elemental zinc 15 to 120 mg po once/day until symptoms and signs resolve.

 Acrodermatitis enteropathica (a rare, once fatal autosomal recessive disorder) causes malabsorption of zinc.
-Psoriasiform dermatitis develops around the eyes, nose, and mouth; on the buttocks; and in an acral distribution.
+Psoriasiform dermatitis develops around the eyes, nose, and mouth; on the buttocks and perineum; and in an acral distribution.
 The disorder also causes hair loss, paronychia, impaired immunity, recurrent infection, impaired growth, and diarrhea.
 Symptoms and signs usually develop after infants are weaned from breast milk.
-In such cases, doctors suspect the diagnosis.
-If correct, zinc sulfate 30 to 150 mg/day po usually results in complete remission.
+In such cases, doctors suspect acrodermatitis enteropathica.
+If this diagnosis is correct, zinc sulfate 30 to 150 mg/day po usually results in complete remission.

-The recommended upper limit for zinc intake is 40 mg/day.
+The recommended upper limit in adults for zinc intake is 40 mg/day; the upper limit is lower for younger people.
 Toxicity is rare.

 Ingesting doses of elemental zinc ranging from 100 to 150 mg/day for prolonged periods interferes with copper metabolism and causes low blood copper levels, RBC microcytosis, neutropenia, and impaired immunity; higher doses should be given only for short periods of time and the patient followed closely.